A semi-canonical reduction for periods of Kontsevich-Zagier: Some examples of semi-canonical reduction

 \end{ex}

-\subsection{Multiple Zeta Values}
+\subsection{Multiple zeta values}

-We have previously introduced multi-zeta values $\zeta(s_1,\ldots,s_k)$ as examples of real periods.
-Usually, this numbers are described as iterated integrals which can be expressed as the integral of a rational function which depends on the tuple $(s_1,\ldots,s_k)$ over a simplex $\triangle$ of dimension $k+1$.
-For an exhaustive introduction to MZV, see \cite{Wald00}.
+We have previously introduced multiple zeta values $\zeta(s_1,\ldots,s_k)$ as examples of real periods.
+This numbers are also described as iterated integrals which can be expressed as the integral of a rational function which depends on the tuple $(s_1,\ldots,s_k)$ over a simplex $\triangle$ of dimension $k+1$, see e.g.~\cite[Sec.~2]{Wald00} for more details.